damienaicheh/PipelinesFundamentals/hol/02-staged-deployments.md

 ![Manual run](assets/manual-trigger.png)

-You can skip the production deployment by checking or not the checkbox directly.
+You can decide to skip the production deployment by checking the checkbox.

-Then at first launch, you will see a section to review the permissions to access the `Production` environment first.
-Approve this environment and when you will arrive to the production stage if you haven't skip it you will receive a notification to approve it or not:
+Upon first launch, you will see a section to review the permissions for accessing the `Production` environment.
+Approve this environment.
+When you reach the production stage, if you haven't skipped it, you will receive a notification to approve or reject it:

 ![Approval review](assets/approval-review.png)

 Open it and click **Approve**

-The pipeline stop until you accept or not the deployment or hit the time out limit specified in the environment at the begining, this will automatically cancel the pipeline:
+The pipeline will pause until you approve the deployment or it times out, based on the time limit set in the environment.
+If this time limit is reached, the entire pipeline will be canceled.

 ![Permission review](assets/approve-production-deployment.png)